babel/website/docs/presets.md

 ## Stage-X (Experimental Presets)

-Any transforms in stage-x presets are changes to the language that haven't been approved to be part of a release of Javascript (such as ES6/ES2015).
+Any transforms in stage-x presets are changes to the language that haven't been approved to be part of a release of JavaScript (such as ES6/ES2015).

 <blockquote class="babel-callout babel-callout-danger">
   <h4>Subject to change</h4>